zettsu-t/sudokusse/sudokusse.md

   Windows power option may relax this situation.

-Process affinity must not set in using std::future because it prevents running a process on multi-core.
+Process affinity must not set in using std::future because it prevents running threads of a process on multi-core.

 #### Print steps to solve a sudoku puzzle